If you wake up feeling exhausted, or if others have complained about your loud snoring, you may be suffering from obstructive sleep apnea (OSA).

 Snoring is another significant sign of OSA, though not everyone who snores has sleep apnea.
 As your soft tissues droop, the air will squeeze past them when you breathe.
 The resulting vibrations will cause loud snoring.

-Innovative Diagnosis and Treatment for OSA
+Your Custom Appliance: An Innovative Treatment for OSA

 For lasting relief from OSA, Dr. Slaman may need to adjust your appliance.
 Fortunately, with our ultrasound technology, he can measure the difference in airflow before and after you started wearing the device.
 In this way, he can monitor your progress with no need for a time-consuming sleep study outside your home.
 Once your device is correctly adjusted, you may notice a dramatic difference in the way you feel after just a few nights.